Patrick Wilson biography

 He then played William Travis in The Alamo (2004) starring Dennis Quaid and Billy Bob Thornton before landing the much-coveted role of Raoul in the movie version of the hit Broadway musical, Andrew Lloyd Webber's The Phantom of the Opera (2004).
 During filming, the playwright dubbed him "The Impossibly Perfect Patrick Wilson" because he not only sang and acted with expertise, but he performed most of his stunts himself as well.

-Married in 2005, Wilson has two child with his wife, actress Dagmara Dominczyk.
+Married in 2005, Patrick has two child with his wife, actress Dagmara Dominczyk.

 Patrick Wilson Filmography